learn-academy-2023-golf/pig-latin-arkayelmay-ericay/README.md

 - First team member: What was your team's approach to solving this problem?
 Did the initial approach work out in the end?
 - Second team member: What was the hardest thing about this project?
 What is your biggest takeaway?
 - Third team member (if applicable): How did you manage the workflow in a group of three?

+Psuedo code:
+ "+way"
+Iterating through words of array using if statement, if first index of word is a vowel then add way at the end.

+if statement, filter through each word, if index [0] is a vowel then add "way"

+else if statement, if each word has "qu" then push qu to the end and add "+ay"

+use split to split each word and filter through the words to find vowels and add way.

+Use conditionals to evaluate.